naimdjon/ma120_f2016/exercise7_hadoop_custom_reader/exercise7_hadoop_custom_reader.md

 In this exercise, you will write a MapReduce job that will an XML file.
 The task is to read the `students.xml` with the map receiving av `VALUEIN` the student XML payload.

-You can use _hadoop-custom-reader.zip_ as a template.
+You can use _hadoop-xml-reader.zip_ as a template.

 Remember that the Hadoop's default input format (`TextInputFormat`) will not work because in XML we define logical structures that can span multiple lines.